rin7/Classifing_handwriting_digits_using_K-NN/README.md

 distance or with more exotic metrics such as Manhattan distance and Minkowski distance1.
 The data set is split into a training set and a test set.
 Both have the same format.
 In the files, each line is one observation (one digit).
 There are 257 entries on each line, separated by spaces.
-The first entry is the class label for the digit (0–9) and the remaining 256 entries are the pixel values in the 16  16 grayscale image of the digit.
+The first entry is the class label for the digit (0–9) and the remaining 256 entries are the pixel values in the 16 by 16 grayscale image of the digit.
 The pixel values are standardized to the interval [-1; 1].
 There are 7291 observations in the training file and 2007 observations in the test file.